codolab/candy/README.md

 # Contribute

 All contributions are welcome.
 Even, if you notice wrong information, typos, or grammar mistake (English is not my primary language).
-Happy to see you open an issue.
+Feel free to open an issue or create a pull request.

 # Acknowledgements